sgryczan/gilly/README.md

 ```
 There are a few reasons we **dont want to do this**:

 * **Every workload will need to be modified in this way**- this will include control plane components as well, as those are referenced from k8s.gcr.io.
 Such a change requires rewriting a ton of workloads, which presents a significant effort.
-Furthermore, if the manifests are rendered by a tool such as `kustomize` or `helm`, the image tags may not be exposed in such a way to allow this to be done easily.
+Furthermore, if the manifests are rendered by a tool such as `kustomize` or `helm`, the image tags may not be exposed in such a way to allow this to be done without manual modification.

 * **The registry mirror clobbers the upstream registry**.
 Essentially, each mirrored registry is checked sequentially when pulling images.
 This means that effectively, each image pulled through the mirror is tagged to either docker.io, or the mirror.
 This obscures the original registry of the image.
 Since this is part of the FQDN used to identify the image, it becomes impossible to determine which upstream registry the image is actually being pulled from.